-Preparing FormKeep Data for Redshift
+Preparing FormKeep data

-Easier and Faster Alternatives
+Easier and faster alternatives

+If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.